marijamijailovic/Zicket/README.md

 ## What's next

 The next step is creating a perfect flow for Zicket.
 This would mean:
-- Zicket ID wallet will be built on top of Polygon Flutter SDK
+- Go from being a sample service to onboardinng real companies that provide Proof of Humanity Credentials
-- Users will use Zicket ID wallet and have all claims in one place
+- Users will use Zicket ID wallet and have claims as well as NFTs in the wallet
-- The flow will only require scanning one QR code and payment